LaSalleSoftware/lsv2-library-pkg/README.md

 <a href="https://laravel.com/"><img src="https://img.shields.io/badge/Laravel-v7-brightgreen.svg?style=flat-square" alt="Laravel v7.x"></a>
 </p>

-Library package for my LaSalle Software.
+Library package for my LaSalle Software.  ** DO NOT USE! **

+## DO NOT USE THIS PACKAGE!

+THIS PACKAGE WAS SPLIT INTO TWO SEPARATE PACKAGES: A FRONT-END LIBRARY PACKAGE AND A BACK-END LIBRARY PACKAGE.

+THIS PACKAGE EXISTS AS REFERENCE ONLY TO PRESERVE THE INDIVIDUAL COMMITS AND ISSUES THAT THESE NEW PACKAGES INHERITED.

 ## Security